NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/README.md

-These are not TRAPI APIs.
-As a result, this is what we suggest:
+These KPs are not TRAPI APIs.

-- subject and object are given with the ID format the API expects.
-They may NOT be curies.
-The x-bte info in the SmartAPI registry files describes the ID namespaces with Translator-compliant prefixes
-- query them according to the x-bte information in the SmartAPI Registry.
-The x-bte info includes what endpoint to use and what to put for the various parameters/request-body
-- the input will be the subject's ID (no predicate or object)
+The tests described in the JSON files are written as-if these are TRAPI APIs.
+The expectation there is that a TRAPI query is made through BTE (the endpoint /v1/smartapi/{smartapi_id}/query) using the info in the JSON files.
+The edge to the "answer" node should have an attribute with the name "api" and value as the name of the API.

+Notes:
+- tests are also described as queries that can be made directly to the API, in the additional README files.
+Notice that many API endpoints do not handle curies (ID prefixes) or predicates.
+The format of these queries is specified by the x-bte-annotated endpoint in the SmartAPI registry file.
-- the predicate may change over time, as we change our biolink predicate choices and as the biolink model predicates change
+- predicates may change over time, as we change our biolink predicate choices and as the biolink model predicates change

-MyDisease.info:
-- Disease -> PhenotypicFeature: subject is OMIM (use hpo.omim in scopes)
-- Disease -> ChemicalSubstance: subject is MESH (use ctd.mesh in scopes)
-- PhenotypicFeature -> Disease: object is OMIM (use hpo.omim in fields)
-- ChemicalSubstance -> Disease: object is MESH (use ctd.mesh in fields)

-MyGene.info:
-- Gene -> Pathway: object is REACT (use pathway.reactome in fields)
-- Pathway -> Gene: subject is REACT (use pathway.reactome.id in scopes)
-- Gene -> Protein: object is UNIPROTKB (use uniprot.Swiss-Prot in fields)
-- Protein -> Gene: subject is UNIPROTKB (use uniprot.Swiss-Prot in scopes)
-- Gene -> Gene (homolog): object is MGI (look for response in pantherdb.ortholog.MGI)